-Thus, a taxpayer receiving virtual currency as payment for goods or services must report the fair market value of the currency received in their gross income.
-Likewise the payer must report the payment on a tax document such as Form 1099-B, Form 1099-MISC (if the amount is $600 or more), or Form W-2 if considered wages.
+Likewise, a taxpayer receiving virtual currency as payment for goods or services must report the fair market value of the currency received in their gross income.
 Additionally, a taxpayer who mines virtual currency in order to make a profit may be deemed to be operating "a trade or business" and thus will be considered self-employed, requiring the payment of self-employment tax.

 When trading virtual currency, whether or not a gain or loss is classified as a capital gain or loss or an ordinary gain or loss depends on whether the virtual currency is considered a capital asset, e.g., stocks, bonds, or investments, or other than a capital asset, e.g., inventory held for sale to customers.

-Beginning in tax year 2019, the Form 1040 Schedule 1 includes a new question: "At any time during 2019, did you receive, sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?"
-In 2020 this question was moved to the top of Form 1040, evincing its importance to the IRS.
-In TaxSlayer Pro, this question is asked in the tax return (Form 1040) here:
+In tax year 2019, Form 1040 Schedule 1 included a new Yes/No question: "At any time during 2019, did you receive, sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?"

 - Personal Information

 - Has Financial Interest in Any Virtual Currency - Select YES or NO as appropriate.